Optimal Trading with a Trailing Stop: Introduction

 \section{Introduction}

 Trailing stops are a popular trade order widely used by proprietary traders and retail investors to provide downside protection for an existing position.
-In contrast to a fixed stop-loss exit, a trailing stop is characterized by a stochastic floor that moves in parallel to the running maximum of the asset price.
+In contrast to a stop-loss exit that closes a position at a fixed price, a trailing stop is characterized by a stochastic floor that moves based on the running maximum of the asset price.
+This provides a dynamic downside protection as the stochastic floor is automatically adjusted upward whenever the asset price moves to a new high.
 A trailing stop is triggered when the prevailing price of an asset falls below the stochastic floor.
 In essence, it allows an investor to specify a limit on the maximum possible loss while not limiting the maximum possible gain.
-The downside protection is also dynamic as the stochastic floor is raised whenever the asset price moves upward.
+This is particularly relevant in common trend-following strategies, and trailing stop provides an automatic trigger to exit when prices start to trend downward due to, for example, regime switching \citep{DaiTrend2010}.

-In addition to setting a trailing stop order, the investor can also use a limit order to sell at certain price target.
-Indeed, if the price is sufficiently high, the investor may prefer to sell immediately as opposed to waiting to set off the trailing stop.
-The investor's position will be liquidated by either order.
-In this paper, we investigate the optimal timing to liquidate a position subject to a trailing stop.
-Mathematically, we recognize the trailing stop as a timing constraint in the sense that it installs a path-dependent random maturity into the liquidation problem, rending the problem significantly more difficult to solve.
-Furthermore, the investor can also decide when to establish the position.
-This leads us to analyze the optimal timing to enter the market.
+In addition to setting a trailing stop order, the investor can also use a limit order to sell at a certain price target.
+If the price is sufficiently high, the investor may prefer to take profit immediately, rather than waiting further with the possibility of setting off the trailing stop.
+The investor's position will be liquidated by either order, whichever comes first.

+In this paper, we investigate the mathematical problem of optimal timing to liquidate a position subject to a trailing stop.
+Mathematically, we recognize the trailing stop as a \emph{stochastic timing constraint} in the sense that it installs a path-dependent random maturity into the liquidation problem, rending the problem significantly more difficult to analyze or solve.
+Furthermore, the investor can decide when to establish the position in the first place.
+This leads us to also analyze the optimal timing to enter the market.
 In sum, we study an optimal double stopping problem subject to a trailing stop.
-By using excursion theory of linear diffusion, we derive the value functions using the smallest concave majorant characterization, and discuss the effect of trailing stopping on the optimal trading strategies analytically and numerically.
+Using excursion theory of linear diffusion, we derive the value functions using the smallest concave majorant characterization, and discuss the effect of trailing stopping on the optimal trading strategies analytically and numerically.
 Among our results, we reduce the problem of finding the optimal timing strategies to solving an ODE problem, which forms the basis of our numerical scheme in determining the optimal asset acquisition and liquidation regions.